Nuri Bilge Ceylan: Career

-1993–2006
+1990s

 In 1993, he acted in Mehmet Eryılmaz's short film Seviyorum Ergo Sum, where he also helped with the film's production.
-After the production of Seviyorum Ergo Sum, Ceylan bought the camera used to film it and subsequently used it in the production of his own short film, Koza (English: "cocoon").
-The film, which Ceylan directed, wrote, and produced, became the first Turkish short film to be screened at the 48th Cannes Film Festival in 1995.
+After the production of Seviyorum Ergo Sum, Ceylan bought the camera used to film it and subsequently used it in the production of his own short film, Cocoon (Koza).
+Which became the first Turkish short film to be screened at the 48th Cannes Film Festival in 1995.

-In 1997, Ceylan's first feature film Kasaba screened at various international film festivals including the Berlin International Film Festival.
-The film, which has been called the first in Ceylan's "provincial trilogy" (Turkish: "taşra üçlemesi") of films (alongside Mayıs Sıkıntısı and Uzak) has been considered a sequel to Koza, with Ceylan doing much of the production roles, including screenwriting and cinematography in addition to directing; it also features a cast consisting primarily of his family members.
+Ceylan's first feature film Kasaba (1997) screened at various international film festivals including the 47th Berlin International Film Festival.
+The film, which has been called the first in Ceylan's "provincial trilogy" (Turkish: "taşra üçlemesi") of films,alongside Mayıs Sıkıntısı and Uzak, has also been considered a sequel to Koza.
+Ceylan assumed much of the production roles, including screenwriting and cinematography in addition to directing; it also features a cast consisting primarily of his family members.

+Ceylan's sophomore film Clouds of May (1999) screened in competition at the 50th Berlin International Film Festival, starring his own father Emin Ceylan.

+2000s

-Ceylan's next film Mayıs Sıkıntısı (1999) screened in competition at the Berlin International Film Festival, while Uzak (2003) competed for the Palme d'Or at the 56th Cannes Film Festival; it ultimately won the Grand Prix, while its stars Muzaffer Özdemir and Mehmet Emin Toprak (who died shortly after the film's production) were jointly awarded the Best Actor prize.
-Ceylan subsequently published a novelisation of Uzak in 2004.
+Uzak (2002) had its international premiere at the main competition of the 56th Cannes Film Festival, where it won the Grand Prix (second place), while its stars Muzaffer Özdemir and Mehmet Emin Toprak (who died shortly after the film's production) were jointly awarded the Best Actor prize.
+The film received positive reviews.
+A novelisation was published in 2004.

-Climates (2006) marked Ceylan's first film in which he did not act as cinematographer, with it instead being his first collaboration with Gökhan Tiryaki.
-Ceylan also did not act as producer, and the film was produced by Zeynep Özbatur Atakan.
-Ceylan appeared in the leading role in Climates alongside his wife, Ebru Ceylan.
-The film premiered in competition at the 59th Cannes Film Festival.
+Climates (2006) premiered at the main competition of the 59th Cannes Film Festival, where it won the FIPRESCI Prize.
+Co-starred by Ceylan and his wife Ebru Ceylan, it marked the first production he did not work as cinematographer and producer.

+His thriller drama film Three Monkeys (2008) marked his first collaboration with professional actors.
+The film premiered at the main competition of the 61st Cannes Film Festival, where it won the Best Director.
+It was selected as the Turkey's submission for Best International Feature Film at the 81st Academy Awards, and was shortlisted among nine semi-finalists, although was not ultimately nominated.
+One year later, Ceylan served as a member of the main competition jury of the 2009 Cannes Film Festival.